prawipra/gs_stage/eng/preface.md

 The Kauravas' father Dhritarashtra is blind \[literally] and thus his charioteer Sanjaya keeps him appraised on the strife between the Pandavas and the Kauravas.
 Having seen the battle in Kurukshetra for 10 days, an alarmed Sanjaya shares with Dhritarashtra the news of Bhishma's fall.
 Hearing the news, Dhritarashtra asks Sanjaya to extensively narrate the war's proceedings from its beginning.
-With Vyasa's special grace, Sanjaya—who is a Tumburu Gandharva—adequately addresses all of Dhritarashtra’s questions and concerns, as if he had seen and heard everything on the battlefield, and known every thought of the warriors there.
+By Vyasa's special grace, Sanjaya—who is a Tumburu Gandharva—adequately addresses all of Dhritarashtra’s questions and concerns, as if he had seen and heard everything on the battlefield, and known every thought of the warriors there.
 That is how the conversation between Arjuna and Krishna at the start of the first day of the war has emerged from